Mapwize/mapwize-ui-android/README.md

 ## Installation

-MapwizeUI is compatible with MapwizeForMapbox 1.7.0 and above.
+MapwizeUI is compatible with MapwizeSDK 3.0.0 and above.
 The library won't work with lower version.

 ### Gradle